TheOdinProject/curriculum/react/react_testing/mocking_callbacks_and_components.md

 <div class="lesson-content__panel" markdown="1">

 1. Read this article about [mocking child components](https://medium.com/@taylormclean15/jest-testing-mocking-child-components-to-make-your-unit-tests-more-concise-18691ef6a0c2).
 It extensively covers the "how" of mocking child components.
 (You might need to sign up to read)
 1. This [tutorial on Testing React Apps by Academind](https://academind.com/tutorials/testing-react-apps) is a great overview of what you've learned.
-A few things to note while following this tutorial:
-    - `create-react-app` is now a deprecated option.
-Stick to Vite as introduced in the [Setting Up A React Environment](https://www.theodinproject.com/lessons/node-path-react-new-setting-up-a-react-environment) lesson
-    - This tutorial uses Jest as its testing framework, but remember to use Vitest as this integrate more nicely with Vite, as mentioned in the previous lesson
-    - The `userEvent` API in this tutorial is synchronous, unlike our current asynchronous one.
-However, you should be able to follow along using your previous knowledge.
+The `userEvent` API in this tutorial is synchronous, unlike our current asynchronous one.
+However, you should be able to follow along using your previous knowledge and you can still use Vite and Vitest as before..

 </div>